 Ultimate Frisbee D-I College Regional Championships

-There will be a total of 16 Open and 16 Women's teams competing with 1 Open and 3 Women's teams qualifying to represent the Atlantic Coast region at the National Championship tournament in Boulder, Colorado, May 25-28, 2012.
+There will be a total of 16 Open and 16 Women's teams competing with 2 Open and 1 Women's teams qualifying to represent the Atlantic Coast region at the National Championship tournament on May 24-27 in Madison, WI.
 Over 12,000 student athletes on more than 700 college teams from across North America entered the USA Ultimate College Championship Series in early April.

-This Ultimate Championship will be bringing over 700 athletes and coaches to the Martinsville-Henry County area generating a great economic impact.
+This Ultimate Championship will bring over 700 athletes and coaches to the Martinsville-Henry County area generating a great economic impact.